-Body piercing is the penetration of metal and jewellery into the skin, most commonly the eyebrows, ears, lips, tongue, nose, navel, nipples, and genitals.
-Welcome Life Beyond Compulsive Body Piercing.
+Body piercing is the penetration of metal and jewelry into the skin, most commonly the eyebrows, ears, lips, tongue, nose, navel, nipples, and genitals.

 - they are the most socially acceptable

 - they are the least expensive

 - aftercare is easier

 “Look behind a compulsion, at it’s motivation,

 – Peter Zapfella

 Piercings have been used in various cultures as;